-My artistic research has been driven by a desire to understand about life through art beyond borders.
+My artistic research has been driven by a desire to develop an understanding about life through art, beyond borders.
 It pushes me forward, seeking connections, exploring differences.

 Photo from Synaesthesia – Interdisciplinary Encounters, by Aman Bloom